EvGamer/devicelike_components/README.md

-# devicelike_components
+# Devicelike Components
-Component library, that should look remotely like physical device
+React component library, that should look remotely like physical device